Four cases of African swine fever detected in a week

 On Tuesday, the fourth case of the deadly virus was detected at a hog farm in Paju, Gyeonggi Province, following the previous day’s third case at a farm in Gimpo, Gyeonggi Province.

-Since the first outbreak, Paju recorded two ASF cases, and Yeoncheon and Gimpo one each.
+Since the first outbreak, Paju has recorded two ASF cases, and Yeoncheon and Gimpo have seen one each.

-Quarantine authorities are on alert to the possibility that ASF will spread to Ganghwa (west of the three locations involving Paju), Gangwon Province’s Cheorwon (east) and southward.
+Quarantine officials are looking into another suspected case reported in Incheon’s Ganghwa district on Monday.
+They are on alert due to the possibility that ASF could spread to the eastern part of the country, particularly Gangwon Province.

 Other areas considered risky are Hwaseong, Pyeongtaek, Anseong, Yangpyeong, Icheon, Yeoju, Namyangju and Yangju, all of which are located in southern or eastern Gyeonggi Province.